Estimated read time: 4 minutes

 Barriers and getting started

 I would try them.
-Of course, one hurdle for some content creators is that they create on laptop ? only.
+Of course, one hurdle for some content creators is that they create on a laptop only.
 There the emojis don’t show up as easily.
-I’ve actually had teams who spent time trying to find the best way to add emojis from laptops.
+I’ve had teams trying to find the best way to add emojis from laptops.

 iOS

-On iPhone, you can scroll through the list or you can simply write and the iPhone will recommend emojis:
+On iPhone, you can scroll through the list, or you can write, and the iPhone will recommend emojis:

 I typed “annoyed” in this tweet and I immediately get three options of emojis.